New York Stars (WBL)

-The New York Stars were a team that played for the first two of three seasons in the Women's Professional Basketball League.
+The New York Stars were an American professional basketball team that played for the first two of three seasons in the Women's Professional Basketball League.
 The team won the 1979-80 league championship in its second season, defeating the Iowa Cornets.

+History

+1978–79 season

-The league began with a player draft held in Manhattan's Essex House in July 1978, with eight teams participating.
+The WBL began with a player draft held in Manhattan's Essex House in July 1978, with eight teams participating.
 The Stars drafted Althea Gwyn and Debbie "The Pearl" Mason, who had played collegiate basketball locally at Queens College.
-The team played the inaugural season at the Iona College gymnasium in New Rochelle, New York and its second season at Madison Square Garden.
-Twins Faye and Kaye Young, who had played together at both Peace College and North Carolina State University, played together for both seasons that the Stars were in existence.
+The team played the inaugural season at the Mulcahy Center in New Rochelle, New York and its second season at Madison Square Garden.
+Twins Faye and Kaye Young, who had played together at both Peace College and North Carolina State University, were reunited for both seasons that the Stars were in existence.

+In end of January, the Stars fired head coach Alan Cissorsky and later hired LaVozier LaMar in his place, with Donna Geils serving as an interim coach in between.

 The team finished the 1978–79 season with a record of 19 wins and 15 losses, placing second of four teams in the league's Eastern Division.
-In the first round of the playoffs the Stars were swept in two games by the Houston Angels, who would go on to win the first league championship, losing the final game by a score of 93–84 despite 38 points from Althea Gwyn.
+In the first round of the playoffs the Stars were swept in two games by the Houston Angels, who would go on to win the first league championship.
+The Stars lost the final game against the Angels by a score of 93–84, despite 38 points from Althea Gwyn.